top of page

 Digital Marketing Analytics

 Without measuring your marketing efforts, you’re wallowing blindly with no sense of direction.
-If you’re spending money on your marketing efforts, you’re likely losing and wasting it without the use of analytics.
-Web traffic from the use of Google Analytics is powerful, but it’s part of a comprehensive digital measurement analysis.
-Social media insights and email clicks and open rates help marketers understand the effectiveness of our efforts.
+If you’re spending money on your marketing efforts, you’re likely losing and wasting it without using analytics.
+Web traffic from Google Analytics is informative, but it’s part of a comprehensive digital measurement analysis.
+NAtive web analytics, social media insights, and email clicks and open rates help marketers understand the effectiveness of our efforts.

 It’s important to track just about everything.
 Building a UTM link to include in a Facebook ad or post can tell us how many visitors were driven to our website from that medium.
 Observing how many users out of the total subscriber list actually opened an email can give us an idea of how useful or relevant users found the content - or how striking the subject line is.

-Studying analytics, building a report and forming an analysis requires great attention to detail and numbers.
+Studying analytics, building a report, and forming an analysis requires great attention to detail and numbers.
 It requires an analytical and technical mind to compute results that validate a digital marketing strategy.
+And most importantly, you have to know what you're looking for and what information is important to extrapolate from the overload of distracting data available.

 Digital marketing is powerful.
 It encompasses different segments that require expertise.
-It requires specialists and designers, experts and ideally a whole team to tackle each field.
+It requires specialists and designers, experts, and ideally, a whole team to tackle each field.
 It takes marketing creatives and marketing technicians to handle all parts.
-To plan and execute successfully, it demands strategists and tacticians.
+To plan and execute successfully, strategists and tacticians are necessities.

 J. E. Hill Digital Marketing; analytics; parts of digital marketing blog